RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

 ## Guided Rules

 Guided Rules are one of the various types of rules you can create in Business Central.
 Once you have defined the Business Object Model, you can create rules that check conditions on the properties of these objects, rules that define conditions on combinations of objects, etc. For example, you can define a rule with a constraint on a Credit Card Holder's age, his/her status, riskRating, etc. If the condition or conditions are met, the rule is set to be _matched_ and becomes eligible for _firing_.
 When the rule fires, it executes the action defined in the rule.
-The action is the _THEN_ part of the rule, or what is also called the rule's Right-Hand-Side (RHS).
+The action is the _THEN_ part of the rule, or what is also called the rule's consequence, or Right-Hand-Side (RHS).

+In the previous section we've created the rules, in the form a decision table, that determine the credit risk scoring.
+In this section, we want to create the rules that determine whether the credit card dispute is eligible for automatic chargeback.
+We will create this rule in the form of _Guided Rule_.

 In the case of the rules for automatic chargeback we are evaluating only the Credit Card Holder.
-So lets create the rule.
+So let's create the rule.

 First we need to tell the rule what object or collection of objects is going to be evaluated.
-Rules have a very basic syntax, and basically consist of 3 parts.
-You have the _WHEN_ section, also known as the Left Hand Side (LHS) or Constraint.
-This is the part of the rule in which you define the discrimination criteria that is applied to the Credit Card Holders objects to discriminate the card holders that qualify for an automated chargeback.
+Rules have a very basic syntax, and basically consist of 3 parts:

+- the _When_ part defines the constraints of the rule.
+I.e. these are the discrimination criteria or conditions which, if they are met, cause the rule to fire.
+- the _Then_ part defines the actions the rule will execute when it fires.
+This can be for example setting specific data on a fact (in the Business Object Model), but this can also be inserting new, inferred, data into the rules engine.
+For example, based on a card holder's age, we can infer that he/she is an adult.
+- the _properties_ or _attributes_ part.
+Here we can set additional characteristics of the rule, for example the group of rules it belongs to.

+To create the rule, you:

 1. Select the project ccd-project in the space MySpace

     ![Business Central Asset CCD Project]({% image_path business-central-asset-ccd-project.png %}){:width="600px"}

-2. You will see the Domain Object Model as the only assets listed.
-Click on the blue button `Add Asset` on the right upper corner of the Library View.
+2. Click on the blue button `Add Asset` on the right upper corner of the Library View.

     ![Business Central CCD BOM Project]({% image_path business-central-ccd-bom-project.png %}){:width="600px"}